(Updated September 2019)

-Under the rule, qualified dietitians or qualified nutrition professionals will be explicitly permitted to become privileged by the hospital staff to (a) order patient diets, (b) order lab tests to monitor the effectiveness of dietary plans and orders, and (c) make subsequent modifications to those diets based on the lab tests, if in accordance with state laws including scope of practice laws.
+Under the rule, qualified dietitians or qualified nutrition professionals are explicitly permitted to become privileged by the hospital's medical staff to (a) order patient diets, (b) order lab tests to monitor the effectiveness of dietary plans and orders, and (c) make subsequent modifications to those diets based on the lab tests, if in accordance with state laws including scope of practice laws and specifically authorized by the medical staff.
 CMS made this change because it "believe[s] that RDs are the professionals who are best qualified to assess a patient's nutritional status and to design and implement a nutritional treatment plan in consultation with the patient's interdisciplinary care team."
 CMS did note that lab ordering "privileges for dietitians and nutrition professionals are not required or specifically allowed by this requirement, but are instead an option left to hospitals and their medical staffs to determine in consideration of relevant State law as well as any other requirements and/or incentives that CMS or other insurers might have."

-The Conditions of Participation for hospitals do not unambiguously define the term "qualified dietitian," but the interpretive guidelines indicate that "Qualification is determined on the basis of education, experience, specialized training, State licensure or registration when applicable, and maintaining professional standards of practice."
-CMS defines "qualified dietitian" variously in long term care facilities ("A qualified dietitian is one who is qualified based upon either registration by the Commission on Dietetic Registration of the American Dietetic Association, or on the basis of education, training, or experience in identification of dietary needs, planning, and implementation of dietary programs.") and transplant centers ("A qualified dietitian is an individual who meets practice requirements in the State in which he or she practices and is a registered dietitian with the Commission on Dietetic Registration.").
+The CMS Conditions of Participation for hospitals do not clearly define the term "qualified dietitian," but the interpretive guidelines indicate that "Qualification is determined on the basis of education, experience, specialized training, State licensure or registration when applicable, and maintaining professional standards of practice."
+CMS defines "qualified dietitian" in other care settings that may be used for guidance in hospitals.
+In long term care facilities, a qualified dietitian is one who is qualified based upon either registration by the Commission on Dietetic Registration of the American Dietetic Association, or on the basis of education, training, or experience in identification of dietary needs, planning, and implementation of dietary programs.
+In transplant centers, "a qualified dietitian is an individual who meets practice requirements in the State in which he or she practices and is a registered dietitian with the Commission on Dietetic Registration."
 The final rule indicates it is CMS's "intention … to include all qualified dietitians and any other clinically qualified nutrition professionals, regardless of the modifying term (or lack thereof), as long as each qualified dietitian or clinically qualified nutrition professional meets the requirements of his or her respective State laws, regulations, or other appropriate professional standards."

 The final rule is a major policy success for the Academy and reflects the commitment of the Academy and its Board to achieving policy goals.
 Academy members consistently identified the regulatory impediment to ordering therapeutic diets as one of the most significant issues frustrating efficient, effective practice, as it prevented RDNs from performing at the height of their competencies.

 The Academy's Policy Initiatives and Advocacy team, in conjunction with Quality Management, re-initiated efforts to produce a regulatory change within CMS beginning in 2010, by producing a detailed analysis of the legal and practice issues surrounding therapeutic diets on both federal and state levels with recommendations for effecting a regulatory change at CMS.
-Since that time, the Academy has worked with CMS during multiple meetings, evidentiary offerings, and regulatory comments to bring about this tremendous success.
-The Legislative and Public Policy Committee, the Quality Management Committee, and the Academy's CMS Workgroup have provided significant member input, support and guidance throughout the process.
+The Academy worked with CMS during multiple meetings, evidentiary offerings, and regulatory comments to bring about this tremendous success.
+The Legislative and Public Policy Committee, the Quality Management Committee, and the Academy's CMS Workgroup provided significant member input, support and guidance throughout the process.

 Yes.
 The final rule specifically clarifies that RDNs may be included on the medical staff, as they "have equally important roles to play on a medical staff and on the quality of medical care provided to patients in the hospital."